haganbmj/MagicSetEditor2/docs/type/index.rst

 A field is a description of a kind of 'container' to hold a value.

-For example the [[type:value]] of a 'text field' is a piece of text, that of a 'color field' a [[type:color]], etc.
+For example the :ref:`value` of a 'text field' is a piece of text, that of a 'color field' a :ref:`color`, etc.

 Things that are fields are, "card color" and "card name".
-Not a particular color or name, but a description of what a card color and a card name are for a particular [[type:game]].
+Not a particular color or name, but a description of what a card color and a card name are for a particular :ref:`game`.

-Fields are part of the [[file:style triangle]]:
+Fields are part of the :doc:`/file/style triangle`:

 .. list-table::
     :header-rows: 1